WubbLord/6.8300-pset5/README.md

 For this part, we'll be working in `part1/representations.ipynb`.
 To get started, open this notebook in Google Colab and follow the instructions there.

-### Submission Guidelines for Part 1

-The only deliverable for this problem is `part1/representations.py`.
-Please submit this file to Gradescope.

 ## Part 2: Diffusion Models